Eiffo/Eiffo/README.md

 <h2>About Me</h2>

-Hi, I'm Sebastian, a 23-year-old aspiring Junior Python Developer from Poland.
-I'm currently learning how to code by my hand and studying IT in Cracow.
+Junior developer with a degree in computer science, currently self-learning and building personal projects.
+Eager to grow and gain commercial experience.

 <hr>
 <br>